iamkishan344/Flask-Ecommerce-Website/README.md

 # Flask-Ecommerce-Website

-Ecommerce web application using python and flask framework.In this project SQLAlchemy used for database, Stripe used for payment gateway, and flask-mail used for mail.
+Ecommerce web application using python and flask framework.In this project SQLAlchemy used for database, Stripe used for payment gateway

 Requirements